kalvin-eliazord/Corty_Trainer/README.md

 # CS2 Internal Trainer
-A C++ dynamic-linked library aimbot for the CS2 game.
+An updated C++ dynamic-linked library aimbot for the CS2 game.

 ## Features
 - Aimbot